jbmokuz/pumpkin_spyce/README.md

         self.right = None
         self.value = value
 ```
 Who hasn’t see this a million times?
-It works, is functional, but will anyone care about your implementation of a node?
+It works, is functional, but will anyone care about your implementation of a node?<br/>
 Why not spice things up?!
 ```
 from pumpkin_spyce import pumpkin_spice